Jon Gould: Death

 Gould died of AIDS-related pneumonia at the age of 33 at Cedar Sinai Medical Center in Los Angeles on September 17, 1986.
-Warhol's collaborator Pat Hackett noted in The Andy Warhol Diaries that at the time of his death, Gould "was down to seventy pounds and he was blind.
-He denied even to close friends that he had AIDS."
+At the time of his death, Gould was reportedly "down to seventy pounds and he was blind," while continuing to deny even to close friends that he had AIDS.
 He was survived by his parents, twin brother Jay Gould, and sister Dale Gould.

-A memorial service was held at the Main Street Congregational Church in Amesbury, Massachusetts on September 21, 1986.

-He is buried at Bartlett Cemetery in Amesbury, Massachusetts.
+A memorial service was held for Gould at the Main Street Congregational Church in Amesbury, Massachusetts on September 21, 1986.
+He is buried at Bartlett Cemetery in Amesbury.

 Legacy

 In September 2004, the exhibition "Andy Warhol: The Jon Gould Collection" was mounted at the Brattleboro Museum and Art Center in Brattleboro, Vermont.
 The show consisted of 45 paintings and drawings, 20 prints, and 50 photographs taken by Warhol.
-Gould also had works by artists Jean-Michel Basquiat, Robert Rauschenberg, Marc Chagall, and Keith Haring.
+It also included works by artists Jean-Michel Basquiat, Robert Rauschenberg, Marc Chagall, and Keith Haring.

 In January 2018, Gould's alma mater New England College announced the "Jon Gould '75 Legacy Challenge."
-Two alumni, Jay Gould and Lex Scourby, pledged a combined $1 million towards the construction of The Rosamond Page Putnam Center for the Performing Arts.
-Jay Gould '75 has made his pledge for $500,000, in memory of Jon Gould and the lobby will be named in honor of him.
+Alumni Jay Gould and Lex Scourby pledged a combined $1 million toward the construction of the Rosamond Page Putnam Center for the Performing Arts.
+Jay Gould contributed $500,000 in memory of his brother, and the building's lobby was named in Jon Gould's honor.

-After his mother died in 2016, Jay Gould discovered poetry and love letters his brother and Warhol had exchanged, which his mother had kept.
-"We were very close, identical twins, but we never talked a lot about his sexuality ...
-I didn't realize the relationship was as deep as it was," he said.
-Jay appeared in the Netflix documentary series The Andy Warhol Diaries (2022), which explored Gould's relationship with Warhol.